 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct three to four months out for February through March peak.
 Skip if you trade down to save; the entry rooms miss what the architecture was built around.